What is it?

 All UK resident children under the age of 18 who do not have a Child Trust Fund (CTF) are eligible for JISAs.
 This includes children born before the launch of the CTF (the CTF was available to children born between 1st September 2002 and 2nd January 2011).
 Anyone with parental responsibility for an eligible child can open a JISA for that child.
 Eligible children will be able to open JISAs for themselves from age 16.

-The overall contribution limit is £9,000 for tax year 2020 / 21, and this can be split between cash and stocks and shares in any proportion.
+The overall contribution limit is £9,000 and this can be split between cash and stocks and shares in any proportion.

 The contribution limit is usually indexed annually by CPI.